v1.2.0 — Cinematic Video Export

 • Import .gpx files from Garmin, Strava, AllTrails, and any GPS device

-• Manual time-offset slider to correct camera clock drift
+• Time offset slider (±12h) to correct camera clock drift

 Planned v 1.x